top of page

 PHD, University at Albany, 2016

-Stephanie is an Assistant Professor of Psychology at Tennessee Technological University and Director of their Cognition Laboratory.
-Her research interests include emotion word and face processing, adaptive memory, bilingualism/multilingualism, priming, and creativity.
-These projects have been presented at conferences, including meetings of the Association for Psychological Science, the Psychonomic Society, the International Symposium on Bilingualism, and the Southern Society for Philosophy and Psychology.
+Stephanie is an Associate Professor of Psychology at Tennessee Technological University and Director of their Cognition Laboratory.
+Her research interests include emotion word and face processing, adaptive memory, bilingualism/multilingualism, and creativity.
+These projects have been presented at meetings of the Association for Psychological Science, the Psychonomic Society, the International Symposium on Bilingualism, and the Southern Society for Philosophy and Psychology.
 Her work has been published in numerous scientific journals, including the American Journal of Psychology, the Journal of Psycholinguistic Research, Language and Speech, and Evolutionary Psychological Science.
-Stephanie has also received awards for her teaching, including UAlbany's President's Award for Excellence in Teaching and Tech's EDGE Creative Inquiry Curriculum Grant.
+She regularly engages students in her writing projects, co-authoring entries in Springer's Encyclopedia of Evolutionary Psychological Science, Encyclopedia of Sexual Psychology and Behavior, and Encyclopedia of Animal Cognition and Behavior.
+At Tech, Stephanie teaches courses in Learning & Cognition, Experimental Psychology, Critical Thinking, and Evolutionary Psychology, while also mentoring Senior Thesis, Master's Thesis, and Dissertation projects.
+She has also received awards for her teaching, including UAlbany's President's Award for Excellence in Teaching and Tech's EDGE Creative Inquiry Curriculum Grant.

 Email address: skazanas@tntech.edu